Edition Release Notes

 ● Progress made by the Paris Accord, to combat climate change, may be lost.

-It now includes links to the web site’s blog post categories and tags.
-This automatically keeps the book’s main text up-to-date with current events and recent examples of some patterns of power.
+The books now include links to this website’s blog post categories and tags.
+This automatically keeps the book’s main text updated with current events and recent examples of some patterns of power.

-Several major political events have also been taken into account, listed here in chronological sequence:
+Several major political events have also been considered, listed here in chronological sequence:

 ● The impact of ‘Brexit’, Britain finally leaving the EU, is becoming clearer.